Understanding IPv4 Subnet Masks and CIDR Notation

 Example: A

-CIDR (Classless Inter-Domain Routing) notation specifies the number of network bits in an IP address.
-For example:
+Classless Inter-Domain Routing (CIDR) notation specifies the number of network bits in an IP address using a slash (/) followed by a number.

 Network Address

-The network address is the first IP in a subnet, where all host bits are 0.
+The first address in a subnet, where all host bits are 0.

 Example: For